Materials-Consortia/OPTIMADE/optimade.rst

   This means that the energy at index x(in the dimension labelled by this range_id) belongs to the cartesian_site_positions at the same index x.

 - :field:`indexable_dim`: list of strings.
-  The list of range_ids of the dimensions for which the client can request a subrange via the :query-param:`property_ranges` query parameter.
+  The list of range_ids of the dimensions for which slicing is supported, i.e. the client can request a subrange via the :query-param:`property_ranges` query parameter.

 - :field:`data_range`: list of dictionaries.
   This field describes how the values are distributed in the different dimensions.